 · and the Mk-103 mechanical mine, Mk-104 acoustic mine and the AN/SPU-1W magnetic mine sweeping systems.

-The test period concluded in August with a final event required for all new construction ships to complete IOT&E. The test, led by Commander, Operational Test and Evaluation Force Rear Adm.
-Paul Sohl and observed by the Director, Operational Test and Evaluation, was designed to demonstrate the ship’s full operational capabilities and determine the operational effectiveness and suitability of the platform.
+The test period concluded in August with a final event required for all new construction ships to complete IOT&E. The test, led by Commander, Operational Test and Evaluation Force and observed by Director, Operational Test and Evaluation, was designed to demonstrate the ship’s full operational capabilities and determine the operational effectiveness and suitability of the platform.
 The ship will now prepare for a Post Shakedown Availability, follow-on crew training, and testing of additional capabilities installed to support Special Operations Forces, which will take place through the spring of 2017.

 The ESB is optimized to support a variety of maritime-based missions and is designed around four core capabilities: aviation facilities, berthing, equipment staging support, and command and control assets.
 ESBs can also be enhanced to meet Special Operation Force missions through increased communications, aviation, and unmanned aircraft system support.